 Norfund contributes to improving access to reliable energy by investing in electricity generation where the need for capital is large.

-Impact from Norfund’s Investments in Clean Energy
+Impact from Norfund’s Investments in Renewable Energy

-Our impact objective is threefold;
+Renewable Energy’s impact objective is threefold;

 - increasing the supply of energy